-As I gotten more comfortable with the gym, I finally tried going to a real gym out.
+As I got more comfortable with the gym, I finally tried going to a real gym out.
 I went to Celebrity Fitness with my sister.
 For the first month, I have a personal trainer training me to do many workouts.
-After a month of gymming with a personal trainer, I gym alone every weekend both Saturday and Sunday, as well as in school on Wednesday.
-Thus, I gym 3 times a week.
+After a month of gymming with a personal trainer, I gymmed alone every weekend both Saturday and Sunday, as well as in school on Wednesday.
+Thus, I gymmed 3 times a week.
 I was forced to enjoy the pain to see muscle gains.
-I keep reminding myself on what I came to the gym for, which was to get rid of my body insecurities, look good and to get rid of my perceived nerdy image.
-Finally after a few months of working out, my body looked a lot better.
-I lost approximately 5kg of fat and gain some more muscle.
+I kept reminding myself of what I came to the gym for, which was to get rid of my body insecurities, look good and to get rid of my perceived nerdy image.
+Finally, after a few months of working out, my body looked a lot better.
+I lost approximately 5kg of fat and gained some more muscle.
 My friends even complimented me about my body, and my body insecurities were finally gone.
 Even though I am still not as strong compared to my other friends, my body at least looked better than before.
-I finally gain a little bit more confidence, and starting liking how I looked.
+I finally gained a bit more confidence, and starting liking how I looked.
 Just like the hot air balloon,

 I learned that you should always step out of your comfort zone in order to learn new things, and always learn from someone who has experience.
 I have always wanted to take up mechanical engineering.
-While Maths and Physics is difficult for me, I still step put of my comfort zone by pursuing mechanical engineering.
+While Maths and Physics is difficult for me, I still step out of my comfort zone by pursuing mechanical engineering.
 From this experience, I will make sure to always consult my friends and professors about this subject.
 I will also try out new activities in university.

+Hi Aaron,

+This is a good attempt for a first draft.
+You started off with an engaging hook, and your journey of self-improvement through breaking out of your comfort zone is one many people can relate to.
+I have a few suggestions on how you can improve your content further, as laid out below.

+First, to really convince the reader that you’ve grown and learned valuable lessons, I suggest describing more of the obstacles you faced as you went through your journey.
+What made you so reluctant to step out of your comfort zone in the beginning?

+You may even draw parallels between your story on the hot air balloon and your workout journey.
+Were there any fears you faced while working out that were similar to the fear of falling once you got on the balloon?
+Was the end result of the workout as valuable as the breathtaking view you saw in the air?

+Second, much like you did in your first paragraph, I suggest adding more description to the rest of your story.
+Show, not tell.
+Instead of telling the reader that you forced yourself to “enjoy the pain to see muscle gains”, show the reader what pains you went through, and what results you observed.
+Let the reader see through your eyes, and relate to your struggles.

+Lastly, expand your conclusion more.
+You’ve mentioned wanting to take up mechanical engineering – explain more on how the lessons you’ve learned will help you do this.
+What motivated you to start this path?
+How do you plan to commit to your study of mechanical engineering?
+Tell the reader how you plan to grow even further.

+Overall, you’re on the right track so far.
+Keep it up!